Towards Long-time Geometrization: Stability of the Double-Cusp Spacetimes Under T2-Symmetry: Introduction

 The double-cusps solutions were introduced in \cite{reiris2010ground} and are explicit $\mathbb{T}^{2}=\Sa\times\Sa$-symmetric solutions on $\mathbb{R}\times\mathbb{R}\times \mathbb{T}^{2}$ tailored to model the evolution of the torus neck.
-As we will see, they enjoy all the required global and asymptotic properties and are therefore a crucial piece.
-But before attempting to study the combined evolution of the torus neck and the two hyperbolic manifolds with a cusp, it becomes necessary to prove that the double cusps are future-stable and provide sharp decaying estimates.
-In this article, we do that but for perturbations preserving the $\mathbb{T}^{2}$-symmetry.
-Quite interestingly, this problem reduces to proving the stability of a parametrized geodesic segment (that models the double-cusp) as a wave map from a (flat) 3-dimensional spacetime into the hyperbolic plane.
+As we will see, they enjoy all the required global and asymptotic properties and are therefore a crucial piece in this context.
+However, before studying the combined evolution of the torus neck and the two hyperbolic manifolds with cusps, it is essential to establish that the double-cusp solutions are future-stable, and providing sharp decay estimates.
+This article is aimed mainly to prove the stability of these solutions under $\mathbb{T}^{2}$-symmetric perturbations.
+Interestingly, this problem is equivalent to proving the stability of a non-affinely parametrized geodesic segment (modeling the double cusp) as a wave map from a flat 3-dimensional spacetime into the hyperbolic plane.
+We note that the analysis of $\mathbb{T}^{2}$-symmetric perturbations is a natural first step inside the larger program, as non-symmetric degrees of freedom are expected to decay more rapidly than the symmetric ones.
+A detailed investigation of non-symmetric perturbations will be addressed in future work.
+Although the article primarily focuses on the stability of double cusps, we also establish a long-time existence theorem for this class of wave maps, applicable to nearly all initial data.
+This result is not directly needed for the stability proofs themselves; however, the $C^0$ estimate obtained during its derivation is useful for proving the non-polarized stability.
 The stability problem of geodesics as wave maps was studied by Sideris in \cite{sideris1989global}, but the problem considered in that work is different from ours.
 Also, the future evolution of $\mathbb{T}^{3}$-Gowdy spacetimes was studied by Ringstr\"om in \cite{ringstrom2004wave}, through a wave map that, of course, has the same origin as ours.
-In that case, any solution defines a loop in hyperbolic space, while here, it defines a curve with the same ends as the geodesic segment.
-In \cref{DCGP} we introduce the double cusp spacetimes and describe their global properties.
-This analysis is not relevant for the technical part of the paper, sections \ref{sec:pol} to \ref{sec:gen}, but helps to understand the geometric motivation of the article and to point out certain subtleties that appear when we discuss, in \cref{SMR}, the statements of the main results and the stability of the double cusp as spacetimes.
+While in our case the wave map defines curves with the same ends as the geodesic segment, in \cite{ringstrom2004wave} it defines loops inside hyperbolic space.
+In the next section we introduce the double cusp spacetimes and describe their global properties.
+The discussion there is not directly relevant for the proof of the main results, but helps to understand the geometric context and physical motivation.
+We also introduce in \cref{DCGP} the main equations that one needs for the rest of the paper.